 Implications for U.S. agriculture

-A 2006 ERS report provides one view of the potential implications for U.S. agriculture if Americans fully changed their current consumption patterns to meet select recommendations in the 2005 Guidelines (see Possible Implications for U.S. Agriculture From Adoption of Select Dietary Guidelines).
+A 2006 ERS report provides one view of the potential implications for U.S. agriculture if Americans fully changed their current consumption patterns to meet select recommendations in the 2005 Guidelines (see Possible Implications for U.S. Agriculture From Adoption of Select Dietary Guidelines, November 2006).
 To meet the fruit, vegetable, and whole-grain recommendations, ERS estimates that domestic crop acreage would need to increase by 7.4 million harvested acres, or 1.7percent of total U.S. cropland in 2002.
 Additionally, an estimated 111 billion more pounds of milk and milk products would be needed each year for Americans to meet the dairy consumption recommendations.
 Some of this change would likely require an increase in dairy cows, which would raise demand for feed grains and, possibly, acreage devoted to dairy production.